kostajh/sublime-taskwarrior/README.md

 # Sublime Taskwarrior

-A plguin for ST2 to view, modify and add tasks with [Taskwarrior](http://www.taskwarrior.org).
+A plugin for ST2 to view, modify and add tasks with [Taskwarrior](http://www.taskwarrior.org).

 ## Commands